 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-While the eight stages of anger stated above afflict all of us, the good news is that it is possible to remove these stages from our consciousness!
 The questions below expand on the concept of anger and how it can be rooted out from our system forever.

 How do I keep my anger in check around difficult people?

 Since it’s a given that at all stages in your life, you’ll meet people who may hurt you, disagree with you or dislike you, what can you do to retain your sanity, you wonder.
 For a brief moment, when things don’t happen according to us, when people don’t behave how we wish them to, everyone experiences a brief surge of anger.
 It’s swift like lightning.

 This surge of anger stems from feelings of annoyance, often deep rooted.
 All feelings have a seed which means you can go to the source and remove them forever.
 And there are five ways of removing this annoyance which you can read about here.

 What must I do to permanently remove the emotion of anger from my life?

 The more attached you are, the greater the anger.
 With attachment, it is difficult to overcome anger.
 The extent of hurt you experience is directly proportional to the degree of attachment you have.

 All of us have experienced anger at different stages in our lives.
 There is a primary method and there are auxiliary acts that can help you win over anger.
 Let me elucidate these three practices that will help you in understanding, controlling, and overcoming your anger.
 Read about them here.